top of page

 IF WANT SOMETHING DIFFERENT, YOU HAVE TO DO SOMETHING DIFFERENT

 Addiction is a chronic condition that alters brain function, making recovery a complex process.
 Effective treatments often include behavioral therapy and medication, but emerging research suggests that neurofeedback therapy—a form of biofeedback—can be a crucial addition to these addiction treatments by retraining brain activity.
-More of you has a chance to emerge as less of your dysregulation heals.
+More of 'you' has a chance to emerge as less of your dysregulation remains.

 picture overlaid with green tint of a woman's profile and smoke